About the Author of the Blogsite, Not the Author of the Bible::

 Nehemiah 2:1-20 The Book of Nehemiah in [Smaller Chunks]

-And it [happened] in the month of Milan, in the 20th year, king Artaxerxes [ruled, when] wine was [in front of] him.
-And I [Nehemiah] took up the wine & gave it to the king.
-Now, I had not been sad [before] in his presence.
-[Therefore,] the king said to me, Why [do you look so] sad, [since] you aren’t sick?
+And it [happened] in the month [of] Nisan, in the 20th year, king Artaxerxes [ruled, when] wine was [in front of] him.
+And I, [Nehemiah,] [picked] up the wine & gave it to the king.
+Now, I had not been sad [before this time] in his presence.
+[For this reason,] the king said to me, Why [do you look so] sad, [since] you aren’t sick?

-It can only be [heartfelt] sorrow.
+This is nothing else, but [heartfelt] sorrow.
 Then, I was [very] afraid & said to the king, Let the king live forever.
-Why shouldn’t I [look] sad, when the cities, the place of my [forefather’s tombs] lie [in] waste & [its] gates are [destroyed] with fire?
+Why shouldn’t [I look] sad, when the city, the place of my [forefathers’ tombs] lies [in] waste & [its] gates are [destroyed] with fire?

-The king said to me, What is your request?
+Then, the king said to me, What is your request?
 So, I prayed to the God of heaven.
-I said to the king, If it [pleases] the king & if your servant has found favor in your sight, [so that ]you send to Judah, to the city of my [forefather’s tombs, so] I may [rebuild] it.
+And I said to the king, If it [pleases] the king & if your servant [has] found favor in your sight, [so] that you would send me to Judah, to the city of my [forefathers’ tombs, so] I may [rebuild] it.

-The king said to me, (the queen, also sitting by him,) How long will your journey [take?]
-When will you return?
-It pleased the king to send me & I [gave] him a [return date.]
+And the king said to me, (the queen, [was] also sitting by him,) For how long will your journey [take?]
+And when will you return?
+So, it pleased the king to send me & I [gave] him a [time frame.]

-[Also,] I said to the king, If it [pleases] the king, may I [have] the governors, beyond the [Euphrates] River [escort me] over [until] I [arrive safely in] Judah?
+[Also,] I said to the king, If it [pleases] the king, [may] letters be given to me [for] the governors, beyond the [Euphrates] River, [so] that they may [escort me] over [until] I come into Judah?

-And [additionally,] a letter to Asaph, the keeper of the king’s forest, [to] give me [lumber] to make beams for the gates to the palace, which pertain to the [Lord’s] house, the wall of the city & for the house that I shall [stay at.]
+And [also,] a letter to Asaph, the keeper of the king’s forest, [so] that he may give me [lumber] to make beams for the gates of the palace, which [pertain] to the [Lord’s] house, the wall of the city & for the house that I shall [stay at.]

-When Sanballat, the Horonite & the servant, Tobias, the Ammonite, heard of it, [they were] exceedingly grieved, that no man [had] come to come seek the welfare of the children [people] of Israel.
+When Sanballat, the Horonite & the servant, Tobiah, the Ammonite, heard of it, [they were] exceedingly grieved, that a man [had] come to seek the welfare of the children [people] of Israel.

 So, I came to Jerusalem & was there 3 days.
-I [got up] at night, with a few men [without telling anyone] what my God had put in my heart to do [in] Jerusalem.
-I [only had the animal] I rode on & [no others.]
+And I [got up] in the night, [with] a few men [without telling anyone] what my God had put in my heart to do [in] Jerusalem.
+Neither was there any [animal with me, [except] the animal] I rode upon.

-At night, I [left] by the Valley Gate & even [in front of] the Dragon Well [a.k.a.
+And [at] night, I [left] by the Valley Gate & even [in front of] the Dragon Well, [a.k.a.
 The Serpent Well,] [all the way to] the [garbage gate & saw] the walls of Jerusalem, [that] were broken down & [their] gates were [destroyed by] fire.

-Then, I went to the Fountain Gate & to the King’s Pool, but there wasn’t a place for the [animal I was riding] to pass [through.]
-Then, I went up in the night by the brook & [looked at] the wall & turned back & [re-entered through] the Valley Gate & returned.
+Then, I went to the Fountain Gate & to the King’s Pool, but there wasn’t a place for the [animal] that [I was riding] to pass [through.]
+Then, I went up in the night by the brook & [looked at] the wall & turned back & entered [through] the Valley Gate & returned.

-The [officials didn’t know where] I went [or] what I did.
-Neither had I told the Jews, the priests, the nobles, the [officials,] or the rest [who still] did the work.
-Then, I said to them, You see the [trouble] we are in & how Jerusalem lies [in ruins] & the gates are burned with fire.
+And the rulers, [a.k.a. officials didn’t know where] I went or what I did.
+Neither had I told the Jews, the priests, the nobles, the [officials,] or the rest [who] did the work.
+Then, I said to them, You see the distress we are in & how Jerusalem lies [in ruins] & [its] gates are burned with fire.

-They said, Let’s rise up & [start rebuilding.]
+And they said, Let’s rise up & [start rebuilding.]
 So, they strengthened their hands [to do] this good work.
-When Sanballat, the Horonite, the servant, Tobias, the Ammonite & Geshem, the Arabian, heard it & they laughed at us & despised us.
+But when Sanballat, the Horonite & the servant, Tobiah, the Ammonite & Geshem, the Arabian, heard it & they laughed [at] us to scorn & despised us.

 [They] said, What [are you doing?]
 Will you rebel against the king?
 Then, I answered them, The God of heaven, He will [make] us prosper.
 Therefore, we, His servants, will [rise] up & [rebuild.]
-But you [don’t have any heritage rights] or memorial in Jerusalem.
+But you [don’t have any heritage rights,] nor memorial, in Jerusalem.

-[Ezra 4:3 But Zerubbabel & Jeshua & the rest of the [leaders of the forefather’s families] of Israel, said to them, You have nothing to do with us to [rebuild] a house to our God.
-But we, ourselves, will [rebuild it] together & will build [for] the Lord God of Israel, [like] king Cyrus, the king of Persia, has commanded us.]
+[Ezra 4:3 But Zerubbabel & Jeshua & the rest of the [leaders of the forefathers’ families] of Israel, said to them, You have nothing to do with us to [rebuild] a house to our God.
+But we, ourselves, will [rebuild it] together & will build [it for] the Lord God of Israel, [like] king Cyrus, the king of Persia, has commanded us.]